CatenaTools/catena-public-docs/features/matchmaking/index.md

 # Catena - Matchmaking
 The Catena Matchmaker is responsible for grouping players or parties together to form games or matches.

+It is _not_ responsible for assigning dedicated game servers or fleet management.
+If you would like to learn more about how Catena handles dedicated game servers, refer to the [Match Broker](../game-servers/index.md) documentation.

 ## Engine Integration
 This page is dedicated to explaining key concepts for matchmaking in Catena.
 If you are interested in how to integrate matchmaking within a particular game engine, refer to your engine's documentation.